cbohnert67/Datacamp-Storytelling-Projects/project1/readme.md

 Does Netflix movies duration decline throughout years ?

-To answer that question, I will start by creating a DataFrame containing my friend's data and then visualize the trend that suggest him the research question.
+To answer that question, I will start by creating a DataFrame containing my friend's data and then visualize the trend that suggests him and me the research question.

 Then, I will use a Netflix dataset to further investigate the movies' duration throughout years.